-The YWP Painted Dog reserve is home to sisters Nandi & Thabo and the alpha male Nafari.
 The reserve has been created to mirror their environment in the wild.
-Painted Dogs are found in savannah grasslands and woodlands and love playing in waterholes.
+Painted Dogs are found in savanna grasslands and woodlands and love playing in waterholes.
 The reserve has a variety of habitats for them to explore and although they have a house to sleep in they are allowed to dig their own dens and have caves to shelter in.

 Painted Dogs live in a pack led by a lead (alpha) female and male.
 Although there is a hierarchy, there is only a bit of aggression between the pack members.

-The births are particularly significant after a sharp decline in Painted Dog numbers in the wild.
+In 2016 and 2019 we welcomed litters of painted dog puppies.
+The births were particularly significant after a sharp decline in Painted Dog numbers in the wild.
 In the past decade, wild populations have dropped from 500,000 to 5,000.

 Painted Dogs are the second most endangered carnivore in Africa.
 In the 1900’s, more than 500,000 dogs roamed Africa across 39 counties.
 Today, less than 5,000 Painted Dogs remain in just a few countries.
 People kill Painted Dogs as they are seen as a threat to their farm animals, they are caught in snares which are set for antelope and they are killed on roads.
 Through these actions humans have managed to reduce Africa’s Painted Dog population to 1% of what it used to be.